Los Angeles Federal RICO Defense Lawyer

 Additionally, anyone harmed by a criminal enterprise can file a civil lawsuit for damages.
 So, in addition to having your assets seized, you might be required to pay substantial compensation to victims of a scheme.

-Defending RICO Charges
+Defending RICO Charges in Los Angeles, CA

 RICO cases are tried by prosecutors with specialized legal training and extensive experience handling cases involving organized crime.
 Your future will hinge on the strength of the defense you can put forward.

-At the Rodriguez Law Group, our attorneys have decades of combined experience handling federal criminal matters, including RICO cases.
+At The Rodriguez Law Group, our attorneys have decades of combined experience handling federal criminal matters, including RICO cases.
 And, our team is led by Ambrosio Rodriguez, who, prior to becoming a defense lawyer, spent 13 years as a prosecutor.
 Knowing how the prosecution thinks and how they’ll build a case is invaluable.
 We draw on that experience and insight every single day as we represent our clients in federal court.

 Our Los Angeles criminal defense attorneys will carefully investigate all aspects of your alleged pattern of racketeering activity.
 We’ll subpoena documents and parties, interview witnesses, research RICO case law, and comb through every single piece of paper the prosecution sends over during the discovery phase.
 We’ll bring in RICO experts to help us really understand your case and help us identify potential weaknesses in the government’s case.